 The TCP/IP server port number that is assigned to the Db2 database system.
-This is an integer between 0 and 65535.
+This is an integer in the range 0-65535.
 The default is 446.

 database

 A name for the Db2 database system. database is the Db2 location name that is defined during installation.
 All characters in the Db2 location name must be uppercase characters.